Survey of Information Encoding Techniques for DNA: Initial Approaches

 A further approach~\cite{Wong2003OrganicApproach} studied encoding and storage in extreme conditions.
 The objective of this project is the development of a solution that can survive under extreme conditions, such as ultraviolet, partial vacuum, oxidation, high temperatures and radiation.
 For this purpose, the information was stored in the DNA of two well-studied bacteria, \textit{E. coli} and \textit{Deinococcus radiodurans}.
 The latter is particularly well-suited for extreme environments.

-A similar encoding to \cite{Bancroft2001Long-TermDNA} is used, but all four nucleotides are used to form the triplets.
-With this, 81 symbols can be encoded, including letters, digits and punctuation.
-The first mappings between binary representation and nucleotides are as follows:
+A similar encoding to that in \cite{Bancroft2001Long-TermDNA} (Section~\ref{sse:bancroft}) is used, but all four nucleotides are used to form the triplets.
+With this encoding, 64 symbols can be encoded, including letters, digits and punctuation.
+The first mappings between binary representation and nucleotides appear to be arbitrarily picked, i.e., to cycle through the nucleotides, and are as follows:

-To avoid interfering with the natural processes of the organism and to find the encoded message in the genome of the host organism, it is flanked by two sentinels, essentially two DNA sequences (see illustration in \fref{fig:flanking}).
+To avoid interfering with the natural processes of the organism and to find the encoded message in the genome of the host organism, it is flanked by two sentinels, essentially two DNA sequences (see illustration in Figure~\ref{fig:flanking}).
 These two sequences must satisfy two constraints.
-First, the sentinels must not occur naturally in the host organism such that no DNA sequence of the host will be mistaken for the message.
-Second, the sentinels need to contain triplets like \texttt{TAG} or \texttt{TAA} that act as markers which tell the bacterium to stop translating the sequence (to proteins).
-Analyzing the entire genomes of \textit{E. coli} and \textit{Deinococcus radiodurans}, the authors found 25 such sequences with a length of 20 nucleotides.
+First, the sentinels must not occur naturally in the host organism such that no sentinel will be mistaken for natural DNA in the host.
+Second, the sentinels need to contain triplets \texttt{TAG} or \texttt{TAA} that act as markers which tell the bacterium to stop translating the sequence (to proteins) so as not to interfere with natural processes.
+Analysing the entire genomes of \textit{E. coli} and \textit{Deinococcus radiodurans}, the authors found 25 such sequences with a length of 20 nucleotides.

 For the experiment, fragments from the song "It's a Small World" were used, and the authors successfully stored and retrieved seven artificially synthesized fragments of length between 57 to 99 nucleotides, each flanked by two sentinels picked from the set of 25 sentinels, in seven individual bacteria.
-Since the flanking sequences are known, they can be used as primers and the retrieval is then performed using PCR.
+Since the flanking sequences are known, they can be used as primers and the retrieval is then performed using PCR and subsequent sequencing.